Does Salt Dehydrate You? Find Answers To All Your Salty Questions!

 - Athletes sweat excessively, which not only contains water but a good quantity of the essential electrolytes.

-So, how much salt should you add to the water for reaping hydration benefits?
+So, how much salt should you add to the water to reap hydration benefits?

 A healthy person with a not-so-active lifestyle consuming a balanced meal can fulfill their sodium requirements through the diet itself.